GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ## One time password entry rate limiter

 ### Description
-When the user is entering a one-time (SMS) password, rate limiting is handled by a custom set of code.
+When the user is entering a one-time password, rate limiting is handled by a custom set of code.
 This is strictly for attempts to enter a one-time password, and applies to both OTP entry during identity verification _and_ during user login.

-The actual rate limits are stored on the `User` class.
+The actual rate limit count is stored on the `User` class.
 Most of the code is in the `UserOtpMethods` concern, with a small bit of it still in `User`.

-By default, the user is allowed 10 attempts.
+By default, the user is allowed to request 10 one-time passwords within 10 minutes.

-If the user fails all of their attempts, they are logged out and must wait 10 minutes before we allow them to log back in.
+If the user requests more than 10, they are logged out and must wait 10 minutes before we allow them to log back in.

 ### Settings
-`:login_otp_confirmation_max_attempts` - The maximum number of OTP entry attempts that the user is allowed before their account is locked.
+`:login_otp_confirmation_max_attempts` - The maximum number of OTP requests entry attempts that the user is allowed before their account is temporarily locked.
 Default: 10 tries.

-`:lockout_period_in_minutes` - The length of time that a use must wait after being locked out for too many OTP failures before they are allowed to try again.
+`:lockout_period_in_minutes` - The length of time that a use must wait after being locked out for too many OTP requests before they are allowed to try again.
 Default: 10 minutes.

+### How to trigger
+Enter identity verification and proceed through the 'Verify your phone number' screen.
+After pressing the 'Send code' button, you will be on the 'Enter your one-time code' screen.
+Press the 'Send another code button' repeatedly, until you are rate limited.

 ### UI effects
 On any attempt to access the site, the user will be redirected to a